-- srllib.h must be included in code before all other Dialogic header files. - XXXXlib.h represents the header file for the device being used.
+- windows.h is shown to indicate that the Dialogic[®] include files should appear after all Windows[®] include files. - srllib.h must be included in code before all other Dialogic header files. - XXXXlib.h represents the header file for the device being used.
 For example, if using a voice device, include the dxxxlib.h file.
 Depending upon the application, you may need to include more than one Dialogic header file for the devices being used.

-11.1.2 Required Libraries
+13.1.2 Required Libraries

-Applications developed using the SRL software should be linked with the libsrl.so shared object library file.
-By default, shared object library files are located in the directory given by the INTEL_DIALOGIC_LIB environment variable.
+Applications developed using the SRL software should be linked with the libsrlmt.lib library file.
+By default, library files are located in the directory given by the INTEL_DIALOGIC_LIB environment variable.